tessercat/pbx-docs/server/freeswitch/notes.md

 For now,
 that's how I've used it here,
-but eventually I'd like to
-integrate the FreeSWITCH conference module into the existing peer-to-peer only system.
+but eventually I'd like to integrate the FreeSWITCH conference module for some as-yet unknown purpose.

+Regarding verto security,
+the only shortcoming I can identify is that once username/password credentials are known, it's possible to connect any number of clients as long as they have different session IDs.

+It's also possible to connect a client without supplying a session ID at all.

 # Event subscriptions